 The Recipe: Slow Cooker Turkey Mushroom Bolognese

 Why We Love It: Feasting at Home's Bolognese recipe calls for meaty mushrooms and ground turkey.
-Add a splash of soy (or fish sauce) for flavor, plus tomato paste, garlic, onion, carrots, celery, herbs and seasonings like chili flakes, oregano, ground nutmeg, fennel seeds, bay leaf.
+Add a splash of soy (or fish sauce) for flavor, plus tomato paste, garlic, onion, carrots, celery, herbs, and seasonings like chili flakes, oregano, ground nutmeg, fennel seeds, bay leaf.
+Traditional Bolognese typically calls for either beef or pork (or both together), but we'll take a slightly healthier alternative any day.

-Pro Tip: Cook on lowest setting for 6 hours, or on medium for 3.
+Pro Tip: Cook on the lowest setting for six hours or medium for three.

 Slow Cooker Apple Crisp